How Long Does Chrome Keep History

 • Incognito Mode: No trail is left; therefore, no accessing old data from this mode.

-See also How to Delete Wave Browser
+See also How to Add Idm Extension to Tor Browser

 Always critically assess the need and the risks when opting to extend the default limit of stored data in Chrome.